-Classification of major river basins, 38 M.R.S.A. § 467(4)(I) states that all minor tributaries of the Kennebec River, which includes East Branch Wesserunsett Stream at the point of discharge, is classified as a Class B waterway.
+Classification of major river basins, 38 M.R.S.A. § 467(7)(A)(3) classifies the Penobscot River main stem, from the confluence of Cambolasse Stream to the West Enfield Dam, at the point of discharge, as Class B waters.
 Standards for classification of fresh surface waters, 38 M.R.S.A. § 465(3) describes the standards for Class B waters.